 Jane is obsessed with accelerating social change at the intersection of human performance and connection.
 Her expertise span two decades of building and empowering global communities at scale including eBay, Sothebys and Mozilla.
 Jane is a CPCC Executive Coach, and leadership expert focusing on women of impact.
 Jane is a board member Semester at Sea and advises numerous impact organizations.
 Jane is also the co-founder of the non-profit Mentor For Good.

-Nan is driven by creating meaningful connections in people's lives.
+Nan is passionate about creating opportunities for people to reach their greater potential.
 Her experience includes connecting students with new cultures, building public-private partnerships, and developing product and service solutions.
 She is one of the founding Coaching Fellows in Spring 2014.
+Nan is responsible for growing the Fellowship’s scope and scale of impact as the Chief Catalyst Officer.

 Pascal heads up entrepreneurship at Singularity University.
 Prior he founded technology startups, led eBay’s Platform Solutions Group in Europe, launched a consulting firm, invested into early-stage startups, led Mozilla Labs, created Mozilla’s startup accelerator, headed up Mozilla’s Office of the Chair and invested into impact organizations globally at Google.org.